AmandaRam/project-weather-app/README.md

 # Weather App

+## So Youn
+My work on api here, working on different branch

 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.